 FA can be used as a potential nutrient supplement for degraded soils thereby solving the solid waste disposal problem to some extent.
 However, the bioaccumulation of toxic heavy metals and their critical levels for human health in plant parts and soil should be investigated.
 An ultimate goal would be to utilize FA in degraded/marginal soils to such an extent as to achieve enhanced fertility without affecting the soil quality and minimizing the accumulation of toxic metals in plants below critical levels for human health.
 There are several potential beneficial and few harmful effects of FA application in soil.

-(1) Reduction in bioavailability of some nutrients due to high pH (generally from 8 to 12); (2) high salinity and (3) high content of phytotoxic elements,
+(1) Reduction in bioavailability of some nutrients due to high pH (generally from 8 to 12); (2) high salinity and (3) high content of phytotoxic elements, especially boron.

 The authors wish to express their sincere gratitude to HOD, Soil Sci. and Agril.
 Chemistry, Institute of Agricultural Chemistry, Banaras Hindu University, Varanasi , India for providing necessary facilities.